2nd Lancers (Gardner's Horse): 4th Lancers

+Company rule in India

-The 2nd Lancers took part in the Sutlej and Punjab expeditions against the Sikhs in 1846 and 1848.
+The 2nd Lancers participated in the Sutlej and Punjab expeditions against the Sikhs in 1846 and 1848.
 In 1855, they were in Bengal quelling the Santhal rebellion.
 During the Indian Rebellion of 1857, the 2nd regiment saw action in Gogera and Gurdaspur districts, while the 4th fought in Multan.
 In 1882, the 2nd were sent to Egypt to fight dismounted at Kassassin and mounted at the Battle of Tell El Kebir.

+British Raj

-First World War
+World War I

-The 2nd Lancers was sent to France in the First World War as part of the 5th (Mhow) Cavalry Brigade, 2nd Indian Cavalry Division.
+The 2nd Lancers was sent to France in the World War I as part of the 5th (Mhow) Cavalry Brigade, 2nd Indian Cavalry Division.
 It was brigaded with the 6th (Inniskilling) Dragoons and the 38th King George's Own Central India Horse.
 Once in France, its personnel were called upon to serve in the trenches as infantry.
 The high number of officer casualties suffered early on had an effect on performance.
 British officers who understood the language, customs and psychology of their men could not be quickly replaced, and the alien environment of the Western Front had some effect on the soldiers.
 During their time on the Western Front, the regiment was involved in the Battle of the Somme, Battle of Bazentin, Battle of Flers–Courcelette, the Advance to the Hindenburg Line and the Battle of Cambrai.

 In February 1918, they left France for Egypt, joining the Egyptian Expeditionary Force, 10th Cavalry Brigade, 4th Cavalry Division in the Desert Mounted Corps.
 From May 1918, the regiment took part in General Edmund Allenby's Palestine section of the Sinai and Palestine Campaign.
 After taking part in the Occupation of the Jordan Valley, on 20 September 1918 when infantry and cavalry divisions in three corps, enveloped two Ottoman armies in the Judean Hills during the Battle of Megiddo, the 2nd Lancers, commanded by Captain, temporary Major and Acting Lieutenant Colonel, Douglas Davison launched an improvised cavalry charge which broke the Ottoman line defending the Jezreel Valley.
 Captain D.S.
 Davison was awarded the DSO for his part in this battle.
 On the same day, the 4th Cavalry Division captured the towns of Afulah and Beisan, along with around 100 German personnel, aircraft, trucks and railway stock.
 The regiment was also involved in Lieutenant General Harry Chauvel's pursuit to Damascus along the Pilgrims Road via Deraa.
 The regiment returned to India in December 1920.

 The 4th Cavalry proceeded to France in 1914 as the Meerut Divisional Cavalry.
-At the Battle of Festubert, they were rushed into battle and along with the 2nd Black Watch, held the line fighting in the trenches in hand to hand combat and with their lances.
+At the Battle of Festubert, they were rushed into battle and along with the 2nd Black Watch, held the line fighting in the trenches in hand-to-hand combat and with their lances.
 They were transferred to Iraq in the winter of 1915 and took part in the actions to relieve Kut.
 The 4th finally arrived in India in the winter of 1917.